 In 2013, the Center for Disease Control and Prevention surveyed pregnant women.
 One out of 33 women admitted to binge drinking within the past 30 days of their pregnancy.
-The same study also showed that binge drinking was most common in pregnant women who were between the ages of 35-44 years old and who were college educated and unmarried.
+The same study also showed that binge drinking was most common in pregnant women between the ages of 35-44 years old and who were college-educated and unmarried.

-The National Organization on Fetal Alcohol Syndrome (NOAFS) also discovered that the leading cause of birth defects in infants in the US is alcohol abuse.
+The National Organization on Fetal Alcohol Syndrome (NOAFS) also discovered that the leading cause of congenital disabilities in infants in the US is alcohol abuse.
 Surprisingly, the study also proved that alcohol abuse ranks higher than other illicit substances and drugs when it comes to substances causing negative effects to a fetus.

 What are the Dangers of Pregnancy and Substance Abuse?

-While it’s definitely agreed upon that drug and alcohol use during pregnancy causes damage to the fetus and birth complications, there are a few factors that come into play to determine the extent of the damage.
-Questions such as how long the mother has been abusing substances, what their tolerance level is, and what kind of substances they are using are all questions that must be considered when entering rehab for pregnant women and looking at the specific dangers and risks involved.
+While it’s definitely agreed upon that drug and alcohol use during pregnancy causes damage to the fetus and birth complications, a few factors come into play to determine the extent of the damage.
+Questions such as how long the mother has been abusing substances, their tolerance level, and what kind of substances they are using are all questions that must be considered when entering drug or alcohol rehab for pregnant women and looking at the specific dangers and risks involved.
 Different types of substances create different problems and risks when combined with pregnancy.

 Some of the common issues that present include: